.275 H&H Magnum: Subsequent developments

 Following World War II, independent gunsmiths in the United States began exploring the ballistic possibilities of military surplus IMR 4831 powder salvaged from Oerlikon 20mm cannon cartridges and marketed by Hodgdon Powder Company.
-The long range ballistics of wildcat cartridges resulted in commercial availability of the 7×61mm Sharpe & Hart in 1953, and the 7mm Remington Magnum in 1962.
-The .275 H&H had been a cartridge ahead of its time.
+The long range ballistics of wildcat cartridges resulted in commercial availability of the 7mm Weatherby Magnum in 1945, the 7×61mm Sharpe & Hart in 1953, and the 7mm Remington Magnum in 1962.

-Holland & Holland continue to supply factory loaded .275 ammunition and the cartridge is occasionally chambered in custom made modern "classic" rifles.
-275 H&H enthusiasts have noted that the distinctive "H&H taper" of the case offers some advantages over the 7×61mm and 7mm Rem mag.
-Namely, more reliable and smoother feeding in bolt-action rifles, and more compact stacking in a box magazine allowing longer overall length of cartridge.
-With modern powders, the 275 H&H can be handloaded to equal any of the currently available 7mm Magnum chamberings, up to 2.5"(63mm) case length.
+Holland & Holland continue to supply factory loaded .275 ammunition and the cartridge is occasionally chambered in custom made "classic" rifles.
+With modern powders, the 275 H&H can be handloaded to approximate many currently available 7mm Magnum chamberings.
 Correctly headstamped empty brass cases are made by Quality Cartridge Co.
 USA.
+The cartridge was loaded in two different versions rimless, and flanged, for double rifles and single shots.
+The flanged version was loaded to a lower pressure and velocity.
+(2650 fps with a 140 grain bullet).